 This statement of facts describes how you got into this financial bind and makes a plea to the lender to accept less than the full amount owed.
 Lenders are not inhumane and can understand if you lost your job, were hospitalized, etc.

-1 month of paystubs: If you are unemployed, a simple letter explaining your circumstances will be sufficient.
+- One month of pay stubs– If you are unemployed, a simple letter explaining your circumstances will be sufficient.

-Last 2 years tax returns – typically only the 1st 2 pgs of your Federal return and not your state return.
+- Last two years of tax returns –Typically only the first two pages of your federal returns, not your state returns.

-Unfortunately financial issues sometimes lead to marital issues.
-If the homeowner’s are in the process of filing for divorce this fact must be disclosed immediately.
-We want to ensure all parties feel that their rights are being protected; therefore we would be more than happy to send a copy of all correspondences to each spouse’s attorney for their review.
+Unfortunately, financial issues sometimes lead to marital issues.
+If the homeowners are in the process of filing for divorce, this fact must be disclosed immediately.
+We want to ensure all parties feel that their rights are being protected; therefore we are happy to send a copy of all correspondence to each spouse’s attorney for their review.